Published on July 18th, 2013 | by Zach5

 Now, there’s less research on solar panels than on solar cells because the core of the technology is the solar cell, so that’s what researchers at many institutes and universities spend their time on.
 No one is even going to try to manufacture a solar panel that won’t sell because it isn’t made of marketable solar cells.
 Still, there are many different types of solar panels (more accurately known as solar modules) on the market and many, many manufacturers of some of the most common types.
 So let’s look at the leaders in this category.

 Why didn’t I start with the solar modules?
 Because then it would be easier to miss the point, which is that solar panel efficiency is not the metric you use to choose solar panels for you home.
 Getting on to the solar modules, here are the most efficient solar modules in a few key categories:

-- 36% efficient Amonix solar modules hold the overall solar PV module efficiency record.
+- 36.7% efficient Soitec and Fraunhofer solar modules hold the overall solar PV module efficiency record.
 However, these are made with concentrator solar cells and are not used in residential applications.
 This record was previously held by similar Amonix solar modules.